by Professor Byron Sharp

 But that’s if we stop with Connor’s superficial analysis.
 There is more evidence to consider if we are to form a proper judgement about causality.
 Read on…

 Connor concluded that drinking probably was causal for 7 cancers.
 This has a nice ring about it…. like the 7 Deadly Sins.
-Now, Connor used the old medical convention of labelling cancer according to where the tumour occurs.
+Now, Connor used the old medical convention of labeling cancer according to where the tumour occurs.
 It’s possible to talk of hundreds if not thousands of different cancers, but more reasonably it’s not seven.
 It’s actually (1) oral/throat/oesophagus (aerodigestive cancers) which we have already discussed, (2) liver, (3) colorectal, and (4) breast cancer.
 It’s this last one that drives most public health forecasts that reductions in drinking will reduce cancer deaths.
 This is because breast cancer is the most common potentially deadly cancer for women.
 That said, less than 3% of female deaths in the USA are from breast cancer.
 90% of breast cancer diagnoses turn out not to be fatal, due to curative treatment but also because many breast cancer diagnoses are for non-fatal cancer – ‘over-diagnosis’ is a very real problem.

 Breast cancer is a prime example of why Connor should have discussed evidence on confounding factors, and should have distinguished between diagnosis and mortality statistics.
 Meta-analysis shows no link between drinking and breast cancer mortality, nor with recurrence (Gou et al 2013).
-A very new study from the Women’s Health Initiative (Lowry 2016) again shows no link between mortality and drinking before or after breast cancer diagnosis.
-A smaller US study published in the same year showed the same thing, women who drank (at all levels from 1-36 standard drinks per week) before their breast cancer diagnosis had no higher risk of dying from the cancer than the non-drinkers (din et al 2016).
+A new study from the Women’s Health Initiative (Lowry 2016) again shows no link between mortality and drinking before or after breast cancer diagnosis.
+A smaller US study published in the same year showed the same thing, women who drank (at all levels from 1-36 standard drinks per week) before their breast cancer diagnosis had no higher risk of dying from the cancer than the non-drinkers (Din et al 2016).
 Similarly a large study with long follow-up of women with breast cancer (Newcomb et al 2013) showed breast cancer patients had better chances of survival if they were regular drinkers before diagnosis.
 If they altered their drinking after diagnosis this did not alter their chance of dying from breast cancer.
 But an increase in drinking was associated with an overall increase in life expectancy (largely due to substantially fewer heart disease deaths among those who increased their alcohol consumption).
 This is strong causal evidence that alcohol prevents heart disease, and it seriously conflicts with the idea that alcohol causes breast cancer.

 Similarly while animal experiments show that alcohol consumption results in less heart disease, and longer life overall, they do not show a link between alcohol consumption and breast cancer (see Hackney et al 1992, Singletary 1997).
 Alcohol actually reduced the risk of breast cancer metastasis in mice (Vorderstrasse et al 2012).

 The modest degree of increased risk of colorectal cancer for alcohol drinkers may also be spurious or exaggerated for the same reason – drinkers screen more, which results in more diagnoses.
-As far as a potential biological mechanism, some faecal bacteria have been shown (in lab studies) to convert alcohol to acetaldehyde (Jokelainen et al 1994).
+As far as a potential biological mechanism, some fecal bacteria have been shown (in lab studies) to convert alcohol to acetaldehyde (Jokelainen et al 1994).
 But then other bacteria have been shown to break down acetaldehyde (Nosova et al 2000) – the flora of the human gut are complex and not well researched.
 Acetaldehyde has been shown to exist in the colons of rats but the level was not affected by feeding the rats alcohol (Seitz et al 1990).
 Research is needed to see if drinking really can increase acetaldehyde levels in the colon.
 In humans alcohol is absorbed in the stomach and small intestine which makes it harder to explain how alcohol might reach the colon where it might be converted to acetaldehyde by bacteria.
 Whereas the risk of oral cancer is much higher among people without the genes to produce some acetaldehyde processing enzymes, this does not appear to be the case for colorectal cancer (Tiemersma et al 2003) (though the link between drinking and colorectal cancer is highest in Asian studies while barely statistically significant in Europe/America/Australia (Fedirko et al 2011)).
 So a causal link between drinking alcohol and colorectal cancer remains speculative, and if there is a link, it is not strong – drinkers still get colorectal cancer at much the same rate as non/rare drinkers.

 Drinkers live longer.
 Do they die more from cancer?

 Finally, it is worth noting that there is one clear way in which drinking alcohol (at least to non-alcoholic levels) increases your chance of getting cancer, and that is through its effect on living longer.
 For most cancers, age is the dominant ’cause’ (e.g. half of all colorectal cancers occur in people aged over 70 years old, half of breast cancers are for women aged over 62).
 Drinkers live longer, largely due to reduced levels of heart disease (also diabetes, and dementia).
-Perhaps it’s also due to drinkers being more social or some other beneficial behaviours – but whatever the mechanisms, drinkers live longer and will therefore will survive long enough to get more cancer (as everyone has to die from something) and the incidence of the vast majority of cancers increases substantially with age.
+Perhaps it’s also due to drinkers being more social or some other beneficial behaviours – but whatever the mechanisms, drinkers live longer and will therefore will survive long enough to get more cancer – because everyone has to die from something and the incidence of the vast majority of cancers increases substantially with age.
 This fact alone is enough to produce an association, but not a direct causal one, between drinking and cancer.

 Thanks to these people for helping improve my earlier drafts: